Sd-Shiivam/FaultCollege/README.md

 This project is a Django-based web application that aims to provide developers with a hands-on experience in identifying and mitigating the top 10 web vulnerabilities.
 By solving a series of challenges, developers can enhance their understanding of these vulnerabilities and learn how to secure their own applications effectively.

+## Live Demo
+You can access the live demo of the Vulnerable Web Project at [http://faultcollege.pythonanywhere.com/](http://faultcollege.pythonanywhere.com/).
+Feel free to explore the application, test its functionalities, and identify any potential bugs or vulnerabilities.

+Please note that the live demo is for testing and educational purposes only.
+It is not recommended to use the application in a production environment.

+Happy bug hunting!

 ## Installation